InternLM/agentlego/mmlmtools/tools/vqa/README.md

 tool = load_tool('VisualQuestionAnswering', device='cuda')

 # apply tool
-answer = tool('examples/demo.png','What is the color of the cat?') print(answer)
+answer = tool('examples/demo.png', 'What is the color of the cat?') print(answer)
 ```